 Q: Are you associated with Life Science Washington?

-A: The Life Science Washington Institute was launched from Life Science Washington as a separate but associated nonprofit organization in 2017.
+A: The Life Science Washington Institute (LSWI) was launched from Life Science Washington as a separate but associated nonprofit organization in 2017.
 We received our 501(c)(3) designation in Feb 2018.
-The Institute is headed by Dr. Patricia Beckmann who previously served as the Vice President of Commercialization at Life Science Washington.
+The Institute was launched by Dr. Patricia Beckmann who previously served as the Vice President of Commercialization at Life Science Washington.
+Dr. Frank Velazquez become the President and Executive Director of LSWI in July 2018.
 The Institute now houses the commercialization and entrepreneurial education and support services originally launched at Life Science Washington.
 Many of the Institute programs were initiated using funding from the Life Sciences Discover Fund.
 The Institute was established as a means of sustaining these programs in support of the life sciences ecosystem.

 Q: Are you a membership-based organization?
 Is membership in Life Science Washington a requirement for any programs within the Life Science Washington Institute?